erjan/spark-kafka-rest-example/README.md

 How to launch:

-python app.py
+'python app.py'

-this will start a rest api server sitting on 127.0.0.1:5000 and waiting
+this will start a rest api server sitting on 127.0.0.1:5000 and waiting, the end point is "127.0.0.1:5000/parser/website"

-the end point is "127.0.0.1:5000/parser/website"
+It can only parse tengrinews.kz website.
+However it records any incoming request to a local postgre db.